West Palm Beach Marijuana Possession Lawyer

 The punishment for possessing more than 20 grams of marijuana is the same as the punishment for possessing fewer than 25 marijuana plants.
 Possession of 25 or more marijuana plants is a felony punishable by a maximum sentence of 15 years in jail and a fine of $10,000.

-How Can an Experienced Palm Beach Gardens Drug Crimes Attorney Help?
+How Can an Experienced West Palm Beach Drug Crimes Attorney Help?

 The prosecution must prove all elements of a drug possession charge beyond a reasonable doubt.
 One strong defense tactic consists of asking the court to suppress illegally obtained evidence.
 This defense may apply, for example, if the police lacked probable cause and a warrant to search your home and found marijuana as a result of that illegal search and seizure.